Museum Collections of the United States

 Baltimore Museum of Art

-A small collection of paintings and bronze sculptures.
+A small collection of paintings and sculpture.
 Baltimore, Maryland.

 The Walters Art Museum

-A small collection with 6 paintings and 3 miscellaneous objects.
+A small original collection with 6 paintings and 3 miscellaneous objects and the gift of the John and Berthe Ford collection.
 Baltimore, Maryland.
+(See images on HAR).

 Washington County Museum of Fine Arts